RodTol/BC-pipelines/docs/index.md

 2. [ ] Send report to user
 3. [ ] Adding modifiable number of clients for ont supervisor.
 Now fixed to 5
 4. [x] Copying index.md to README at each push if there are changes.
 Using packages
+5. [ ] Note that the page is build correctlu but not when Github do it!!

 ### Errors
 1. [ ] GPU node do not see cuda:0,1.
 Probably it's something related to how I launch